lala010addict/labubu/README.md

-# labubu🛠️ How to Run the Script on a Product Page
+🛠️ How to Run the Script on a Product Page
-Follow these steps to run the script in your browser:
+Follow these steps to run the script directly in your browser:

 ✅ Instructions
 Open the Product Page